mrpoole/react_employee_table/README.md

 # Employee CMS

-> Employee content management system built with ReactJS
+A mobile-friendly content management system that users can create, read, update, and delete information based on employees in their company.
+This application is built using ReactJS and is connected to a MySQL database using PHP.

+### Features
+* CRUD
+* REST API

+### Technologies
+* PHP
+* MySQL
+* ReactJS
+* HTML 5
+* SCSS
+* MaterializeCSS

 ### Setup Instructions